 3′-Tag-Seq libraries are sequenced by single-end sequencing on the HiSeq 4000 or the NextSeq.

 Please note that 3’Tag-Seq libraries generate lower read numbers on the HiSeq 4000 (about 320 million reads per lane) compared to standard RNA-seq libraries.
 Since the DGE analysis of tag-Seq data requires much lower read numbers this is usually not a problem.

 The libraries will be sequenced on Illumina HiSeq 4000 or NextSeq 500 sequencers with single-end 80 or 90 bp reads (SE80 or SE90).
-Please note that for some analysis pipelines it is recommended to trim off the first 11 bases from the reads.
+Please note that for some analysis pipelines it is recommended to trim off the first 12 bases from the reads.
 We will provide the full length data.
 Trimming is not necessary if you are using a local aligner (like STAR or BBmap).
 The sequences can be trimmed easily, for example with the “reformat” command from BBTools.
 In case UMIs are incorporated, the first 6 bases of the forward read represent the UMI, followed by a common linker with the sequence “TATA”, followed by the 12bp random priming sequence.
 It is recommended to transfer the UMI sequence information to the read header and trim the first 22 bases from each read with UMI-TOOLS or custom scripts.
 The same software can be used to remove PCR-duplicates after the alignments.